 Having a disability always sparks some curiosity from other people whether we have just met or have known each other for years.
 I’m used to people asking me questions and as my condition progresses, it means my needs and abilities are changing which leads to more questions and general curiosities.
-My friend Fi from Life of an Ambitious Turtle wrote a great post about the things she does differently living with Muscular Dystrophy.
-Fi asked me and the rest of the #MDBloggersCrew to do the same and share five things that we do differently.
-There are many things, but here are 5 things I do differently living with Muscular Dystrophy.
+As a result, there are many things I do differently, but here are 5 things I do differently living with Muscular Dystrophy.
 I hope it gives a little insight into my life with a disability.

 Read my full review of the Molift Quick Raiser:

 A Quick Raiser Made Daily Hoist Transfers Easy & Safe | Molift Hoist Review